Skip to content

 Variations of Mysore Pak

 This delicious treat has many variations, depending on the region.
 In some regions, the recipe uses jaggery instead of sugar, and in some regions, it has nuts and raisins.
 In the city of Mysore, the traditional version of this dessert includes a combination of ghee, sugar, and chickpea flour, but other ingredients like cardamom, saffron, and nutmeg are sometimes also present.
-In other parts of India, different types of ghee, ghee-oil mixes, and flours are used to make Mysore pak.
+In other parts of India, different types of ghee mixes, and flours are used to make Mysore pak.
 Some variations even include ingredients like coconut and cashews.
 No matter which variation you try, it’s sure to be delicious!

 Main Ingredients For Mysore Pak Recipe